Missing from Home & Care

 The police have an approach in place which will be initiated depending on the child’s level of risk, and will offer appropriate support to a child’s family whilst they are locating them.

-Once a child is located and returned home, the police will carry out a home visit to conduct a safe and well check on the same day, ahead of the Children Vulnerable to Exploitation (CVE) & Missing Service making contact and carrying out a Return To Home Interview within 72 hours.
+Once a child is located and returned home, the police will carry out a home visit to conduct a safe and well check on the same day, ahead of the Child Exploitation Team (CET) & Missing Service making contact and carrying out a Return To Home Interview within 72 hours.

 • What is a Return To Home Interview?